Pallas's pika: Distribution and habitat

 O. p. pallasi can be geographically separated from the other three subspecies.
 O. p. pallasi is largely distributed in Kazakhstan and the other large group O. p. pricei, are distributed along Mongolia and bordering territories.
-The range for both these groups extends all the way between the Betpak Dala Desert located in Kazakhastan to the Helan Shan Range.
+The range for both these groups extends all the way between the Betpak Dala Desert located in Kazakhstan to the Helan Shan Range.
 The remaining two, which have been little-studied, O. p. argentata collected mostly at the Helan Shan Range and the O. p. sunidica found mostly near the Chinese-Mongolian border, both of which found in rocky habitats with very restricted ranges.

 Diet

 Pallas's pikas are much smaller in body size than other herbivores that usually share the same environment.
 Their body size allows them to consume more of the lower level vegetation, giving them more of an advantage over larger herbivores, such as livestock.
 Like other pikas, Pallas's pika is herbivorous and saves grass in the summer to eat in the winter.
 They often construct haypiles with this stash, but some populations prefer to keep their stores under rocks.
 Their diet consists mostly of grasses, however their diet does range in flowers as well as stems.
-Another form of further nutrition is the consumption of cecotrophs.
-Cecotrophs are the evacuated cecal contents that come from the pika.
+Like all lagomorphs (rabbits, hares, pikas), Pallas's pika creates, expels & eats cecotropes (cecotrophy) to get more nutrition from its food.